Douglas-James/MainAlgos/README.md

 ## Upcoming Features

-We are excited to announce that an application folder will be available soon, allowing you to run your algorithms seamlessly.
-Stay tuned for the release in 2025!
+Coming soon!
+In 2025, we will introduce new features that will allow you to run your algorithms seamlessly.
+Stay tuned for updates.
+Once released, you can find more information [here](#).

 Happy Coding!